WICG/import-maps/README.md

 You could imagine a package configuration format that only specified these things, or even only some subset (if we baked in assumptions for the others).

 This idea does not work for more complex applications which need scoped resolution, so we believe the full package name map proposal is necessary.
 But it remains attractive for simple applications, and we wonder if there's a way to make the package name map proposal also have an easy-mode that does not require listing all packages, but instead relies on conventions and tools to ensure minimal mapping is needed.
+Discuss in [#7](https://github.com/domenic/package-name-maps/issues/7).

 ## Adjacent concepts